KaustubhCode/ChatApp/README.md

 ### To Run Server:

-Open a new terminal and run the following command from project directory (Tested on Ubuntu 16.04): `java java -cp class: ServerChat (mode)`
+Open a new terminal and run the following command from project directory (Tested on Ubuntu 16.04): `java -cp class: ServerChat (mode)`

-> java java -cp class: ServerChat 1
+> java -cp class: ServerChat 1

 Alternatively, go to class directory in project folder and run the following